Vision-Software-LLC/Vision-UI/Documentation.md

 ToggleBind = Bind for toggling visibiltity of the gui SkipStartup = Skip the startup animation.
 Sound still plays.
 Footer = Toggle on or off the footer.
+Callback = Function to execute when the window is destroyed

 ]]
 ```